asmmhossain/pipelign/README.md

 Semi-automated computational pipeline for aligning virus sequences.

-``Pipelign`` can be downloaded from github using the following command:
+``Pipelign`` can be downloade from github using the following command:

 ``git clone https://github.com/asmmhossain/pipelign``